Skewjo/SysLat_Software/README.md

   1. Delete the "PropertySheet.props" file mentioned above
   2. Project->Properties->Advanced->Use of MFC->Use MFC in a Shared DLL
   3. Project->Properties->C/C++->Code Generation->Runtime Library->Multi-threaded DLL (/MD)

+When integrating the Boost/Beast library, I had to add a macro ```#undef max``` to file ```"file_stdio.ipp"```(I believe this is an external dependency, which means that every person that tries to build this thing from their workstation will have to make this change??
+That can't be right...) because of some ancient problem or something.
+A quick Google/SO search will tell you all about it if you need to know more.

+I've defined 2 functions in the HTTP_Client_Async header file that are not associated with the class ("session") defined there.
+- What are these functions called?
+- Should I define them somewhere else?